 Dr. Vaughan has taken the Hokie mission beyond the campus into the workplace: “That I May Serve” by inventing/ bettering the future through agricultural research and knowledge.

 - Ariel Leon (Hawley Lab)

 Breakout Session Student Oral Talks

 There will be four breakout sessions with four presenters each.
-Presentations will be 10 minutes in length, with 5 minutes for questions.
+Presentations will be 12 minutes in length, with 3 minutes for questions.
 These sessions are designed to be interdisciplinary in order to showcase links across the department.
-Presenters should design their talks to be accessible to a broad scientific audience.
-Graduate students who would like to participate in the breakout session oral presentations should submit an abstract by NOON on Friday, January 12th to Valerie Sutherland.
+Presenters should design their talks to be accessible to a broad scientific audience. .
 An award will be given for the best presentation for each individual session.
 In each session, two moderators (consisting of one graduate students and one postdoc) and an independent judge will evaluate the presentations.
 The moderators will be responsible for introducing the presenters, managing the time of the sessions, and most importantly, will aid in the selection of the best graduate student presentation in their sessions.